Maryland Payroll Tax Registration

 File the Maryland Combined Registration Online Application with the Comptroller of Maryland to register for a withholding tax account.
 Note: Although you may include an application for an Unemployment Insurance account using this form, you will receive your Unemployment Insurance account ID faster by registering directly with the Division of Unemployment Insurance Beacon system.

-Create an account for the Comptroller of Maryland's bFile service to manage and file business taxes online.
+Create an account with the Comptroller of Maryland using the Maryland Tax Connect service to manage and file business taxes online.

 More from the blog